GovTechSG/adex-ug/User Guide/Dashboard.md

 **Step 4:** Enter team member name in the search field.

-**Step 5:** Alternatively you can search team members by Email or by Roles.
+**Step 5:** Alternatively user can search team members by Email or by Roles.

 To **Edit role**:

-*You can also edit team member's role if you are the creator of the team and your role is Team Admin of that team*.
+*User can also edit team member's role if user is the creator of the team and user role is Team Admin of that team*.

 ![Image not Available](/assets/Fig72.png)